Jack Cowie: The 1949 England tour

 Fit again for the second Test, though he played in neither of the first-class matches in between, Cowie bowled a long spell in which he "maintained a perfect length at a fast pace and several times.. made the ball lift nastily".
 He tired in the heat, however, and finished with only two wickets for 64 runs.
 In the third match, he was part of an accurate New Zealand attack that had England struggling for runs, and took three for 98.
 In the fourth and final Test, again played in hot conditions, he shared the England wickets with Fen Cresswell, though his four wickets cost 123 runs and he was most effective late in the innings.

 Cowie finished the Test series at the head of the New Zealand bowlers by average, his 14 Test wickets costing 32.21 runs each.
 The slow left-arm bowler Tom Burtt took 17 wickets, but they cost more than 33 runs each.

 Towards the end of the tour, there was one more five-wicket innings for Cowie in the match against Middlesex.
 That proved to be his last significant bowling achievement in first-class cricket.
-He moved in his job in insurance to Wellington on his return from England and he appeared in the 1949-50 New Zealand domestic season in just one match for Auckland against a non-Test-playing Australian side, and then retired.
+He moved in his job in insurance to Wellington on his return from England and he appeared in the 1949-50 New Zealand domestic season in just one match for Auckland against a non-Test-playing Australian team, and then retired.

 After retirement

 Cowie was a first-class umpire from 1955–56 to 1960–61.
 He officiated in one Test match in the 1955–56 season, and two in 1958–59.
+He still holds the record for the shortest gap between playing in and umpiring a Test Match - 6 years and 186 days.

 He played soccer in the winter from the 1930s, acting as goalkeeper for Auckland for 14 seasons.
 He later served on the New Zealand Football Association as treasurer, chairman, and delegate to FIFA.
 From 1972 to 1978 he was president of the Oceania Football Confederation.
 In the 1972 Queen's Birthday Honours, he was appointed an Officer of the Order of the British Empire, for valuable services to cricket.